-If Zone 2 testing indicates idle pressure is high and flow is low, yet peak pressure and flow are normal, this is a clear indication of an over-restriction in Zone 3.
+If Zone 2 testing indicates idle pressure is high and flow is low, yet peak pressure and flow are normal, this is a clear indication of too much restriction in Zone 3.
 Over-restriction can be caused by a malfunctioning fuel pressure regulator or blockage in the return fuel line.

 Perform a careful visual inspection of the fuel return line to ensure it's not crushed, dented or kinked.
+Plastic and rubber fuel lines can easily kink, restricting fuel flow.
+Check for clamps that might have been over tightened to the point they crushed the fuel line.
+Also check all connectors for damage that could cause a restriction.
 If damage or restriction is noted, repair the line and retest.